Clinical Policy Bulletin: RET Proto-Oncogene Testing

 Pandey R, Thurow T, de W Marsh R. Hirschsprung disease of the colon, a vaginal mass and medullary thyroid cancer -- a RET oncogene driven problem.
 J Gastrointest Oncol.
 2011;2(4):254-257.
 Available at: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3397624/.
 Accessed March 6, 2013.

 Vaclavikova E, Kavalcova L, Skaba R, et al. Hirschsprung's disease and medullary thyroid carcinoma: 15-year experience with molecular genetic screening of the RET proto-oncogene.
 Pediatr Surg Int.
 2012;28(2):123-1288.

 Lips CJ.
 Clinical manifestations and diagnosis of multiple endocrine neoplasia type 2.
-Last reviewed February 2013.
-UpToDate Inc. Waltham, MA.
+UpToDate [online serial].
+Waltham, MA: UpToDate; reviewed February 2013.